 Bighton Big Screen

-Our programme for the period September to December is now in place and we hope that there is something for everyone.
+Our programme for the period December to April is now in place and we hope that there is something for everyone.
 Further details of each of the movies can be found below.

 Our online box office is open soon for you to book your tickets and can be found on the "What's On" page of this site.

 We hope to see you at our next screening.

 11 mins 12A

 Winter 1968 and showbiz legend Judy Garland (Renée Zellweger) arrives in Swinging London to perform a five- week sold-out run at The Talk of the Town.
 It is 30 years since she shot to global stardom in The Wizard of Oz, but if her voice has weakened, its dramatic intensity has only grown.
 As she prepares for the show, battles with management, charms musicians and reminisces with friends and adoring fans, her wit and warmth shine through.
 Even her dreams of love seem undimmed as she embarks on a whirlwind romance with Mickey Deans, her soon-to-be fifth husband.